Friday, August 30, 2024

 When I moved to NYC, I started keeping better track of my pop culture-sci-fi con attendance with a list of autographs acquired.
 I had bought a fantastic book called Cult TV: A Viewer's Guide to the Shows America Can't Live Without by John Javna.
 This precious volume included entries with text and photos on Star Trek, Doctor Who, Blake's Seven, Dark Shadows, and Lost in Space.
 In addition, it features entries on non-sci-fi series such as The Mary Tyler Moore Show, The Dick Van Dyke Show, The Honeymooners, Taxi, Hill Street Blues, Dr. Kildare, Monty Python's Flying Circus, etc. I was able to get autographs from stars of these shows when they appeared on or Off-Broadway or at the Broadway Flea Market.

 The next big event was Infinicon 86, held Oct.
 25-26, 1986 at the Society for Ethical Culture in Manhattan.
 The guests included two Doctors--Peter Davison and Patrick Troughton--George Takei (Mr. Sulu from Star Trek), Paul Darrow of Blake's 7, British horror-film star Caroline Munro, and the legendary Isaac Asimov.
 My fan club, UNYT was heavily involved in organizing and promoting the event and, by accident, I became part of it.
 On the first morning of the event, the President of UNYT who was a friend, grabbed me and said, "George Takei's guest escort overslept.
 George is still at the hotel and he's furious.
 Can you take over the escort position for today?
 All you have to do is follow the schedule and get him from Point A to Point B on time."
 Of course, I said yes.
 Shepherding Takei to panels, autograph sessions, and interviews was exciting.
 I also got to sit with him and a small group of fans during a celebrity lunch.
 The event was somewhat disorganized.
 The evening cabaret was cancelled because the producers forget to ask the guests if they wanted to participate and most of them had nothing prepared to perform.
 But overall, it was great fun.
 George signed my Cult TV book with "To David, thanks for taking such good care of me."
+(I met George on the NYC subway decades later and I said hi, not expecting him to remember and of course, he didn't.)
 The Doctors signed my Peter Haining books.

 That Thanksgiving I attended the Creation Convention with Jonathan Harris (Dr. Smith of Lost in Space), Majel Barrett (Nurse Chappell of Star Trek), June Foray (the voice of Rocky on Rocky and Bullwinkle, it was weird hearing that voice come out of a human mouth), John Leeson (the voice of K-9 on Dr. Who), and Rick Moranis and Frank Oz who were promoting the film version of Little Shop of Horrors.
 I remember telling Jonathan Harris we would watch Lost in Space on Wednesday nights instead of Batman and he laughed.
 Majel Barrett performed a Nurse Chappell monologue from the new Star Trek film which had been cut.